pieterdepiet/WOIII/README.md

 # WOIII
 A game invented by my dad.
-I'm making it playable with my own SPA library
+This is what I had made first with react.
+I am now working without react.